doublenine99/QR-Code-Ordering-System/README.md

 Our System provides a web application accessed by restaurants customers scanning the code on the table where they can check the menu and order
 AND
 a mobile application for restaurant owners to see the status and orders of each table and customize on their menu at any time
-## Getting Started

-Clone the whole repo, and  and "QR-Dining-MobileApp" folder.
-Run "npm install" in each folder to install all dependencies.

 ## Restaurant Mobile App